Back on the travel wagon!

 1. CONSIDER THE AIRPORT’S LONG TERM PARKING.

 One of the issues I had was how on earth to get to the airport safely and on time, considering that I had to be there around 3 AM.
 I was alone at home with no relatives nearby.
 I could have ordered a taxi, but I would need them to provide me with 2 baby seats, enough luggage space AND to be there sharp on time in the middle of the night.
 Risky.
 I thought I’ll have to do it anyway when another option occurred to me.
 What if I DRIVE MYSELF to the airport and leave the car at the long-term parking.
 Bingo!
 Major stress relief to be able to take this matter into my own hands. 🙂 If you’re planning a longer trip, leave a spare car key with a friend and let them collect your car the next day to avoid a hefty parking bill.

 2. TAKE THE STROLLER.

 Some people tend to think that strollers amount to unnecessary hassle at the airport, and can’t be taken beyond a check-in counter.
 On the contrary!
 As I’ve previously mentioned in THIS POST, you can drive your stroller right up to the gate (or check it in for free if you wish).
-I’d recommend the first option, especially if you’re flying out at an unreasonable hour.
-Your kid gets a chance to catch some extra sleep and you can use the stroller’s storage basket to transport all the stuff you carry around with you.
+I’d recommend the first option, especially if you’re flying out at an unreasonable hour and don’t have an extra pair of hands to help.
+Your kid gets a chance to catch some sleep and you can use the stroller’s storage basket to transport all the stuff you carry around with you.
 In some cases, if you leave the stroller at the gate, you can then collect it next to the aircraft once you land.
 Otherwise, it will be waiting for you at the luggage belt (strollers are offloaded with priority so you won’t wait for long).

 3. INVEST IN A BACKPACK.